-You also want to make it easy for customers to onboard and learn about your products, understand their benefits, and find the right fit for themselves or their business.
-Building this type of experience means customizing offerings and building packages according to customer needs, so the experience goes beyond personalization to providing value.
-Here again, the CDP enables you to deliver customized content and offerings based on a customer's unique profile.
+You also want to make it easy for customers to onboard and learn about your products, understand their benefits, and find the right fit for their business.
+Building this type of experience means customizing offers and building packages according to customer needs, so the experience isn't just personalized, but provides real value.
+Here again, the CDP enables you to deliver customized content and offerings based on your customer's unique profile.